 Should?
 Or Shouldn’t?
 How do we know if we should wait for other vendor inquiry responses?
 Or just book the ones that already did?
+Wondering how you can choose between wedding vendors?
+How long should you wait before you decide on your wedding vendors?
+In this guide, we are answering these questions!

 Every month, we run a $50 Amazon e-gift card giveaway to one of our subscribers who submit their wedding question!
 Not only are you entered in the draw if you ask a wedding question, but we will also answer it and help you out!